ovska/Pack3r/README.md

 # Pack3r

 Create release-ready pk3 archives quickly.
-Pack3r uses NetRadiant `.map`-files, shaders, mapscripts and sound/speakerscripts for asset discovery and includes only files required to play the map in the pk3.
+Pack3r uses Radiant `.map`-files to read shaders, models, mapscripts, etc. for asset discovery and includes only files required to play the map in the pk3.

 ## Usage
 `Pack3r <map> <options>`